mmerlyn/CS648-Assignment-3/README.md

 - Use of shorthand properties (e.g., `background`, `border`)
 - Proper application of font, text, and layout-related CSS properties
 - Improved understanding of positioning (`relative`, `absolute`, `fixed`, `sticky`)

-## Usage

-1. Link your CSS file to an HTML document using the `<link>` tag for external styles.
-2. Apply class or id selectors to HTML elements as needed.
-3. Use CSS properties to define styling rules according to your design requirements.
-4. Test the layout and style in a browser to ensure it works as expected.

-## Reflection

-Through this module, I strengthened my understanding of CSS selectors, shorthand properties, and positioning techniques.
-I now have better clarity on writing maintainable CSS and targeting elements efficiently without overcomplicating the HTML structure.

 ---